Where will you be one second after you die?|

 about Heaven and what it will be like!

 You're right.
-I haven't . . . for many reasons, most of which involve a lot of that theological stuff I mentioned earlier, stuff that's important for you to learn, but not really necessary for this discussion.
+I haven't . . . for many reasons.
+Most of those reasons involve a lot of that theological stuff I mentioned earlier, stuff that's important for you to learn, but not really necessary for this discussion.
 Besides, believe it or not, you probably know as much about Heaven (or where most of us will live in Eternity) as I do.
-No more tears or sorrow . . . streets paved with gold . . . no more sickness or suffering . . . no more death . . . the lion lying down with the lamb, etc., etc. What you may not know and I'll mention these things here, but table the theological discussion for another time is that...
+No more tears or sorrow . . . streets paved with gold . . . no more sickness or suffering . . . no more death . . . the lion lying down with the lamb, etc., etc.

 So, what can I tell you?
 Just this: Imagine the most beautiful, restful, and peaceful place you can think of and then meditate on this: The Bible says, "...Eye has not seen, nor ear heard, neither have entered into the heart of man, the things which God has prepared for them that love him."
 (1 Corinthians 2:9 NKJV) In other words, what God has planned for those who have accepted His free gift of salvation through Jesus Christ is going to be so outrageiously exhorbitant and exceedingly beautiful that it will take your breath away!